 To close, a somewhat philosophical question.
 What does being a researcher mean to you?

-As a researcher I hope to create something that will last over time or at least that could be the basis for future developments.
+As a researcher I hope to create something that will last over time or at least that might be the basis for future developments.
 But above all, being a researcher for me means being able to learn something new every day.